In this document, emojis are used to better understand the process

 - pushing to the

-environment must be scheduled for March 8 - pushing to the
+stagingenvironment must be scheduled for March 8 - pushing to the

-environment must be scheduled for March 1
+testingenvironment must be scheduled for March 1

-environments actually have 2 machines each.
+The staging and production environments actually have 2 machines each.
 Each machine requires a manual deployment.
 A deployment is validated when developers

 - have manually tested the critical endpoints via Postman